-This chapter has shown how to place a temporary filling with cement and a permanent filling with ART.
-This book does not give full instructions for placing permanent fillings with a dental drill, but if you have been trained to use a dental drill, see pages 217 and 221-222 for ideas about getting equipment and resources.
+This chapter has shown how to place a temporary filling with cement and a permanent filling with Atraumatic Restorative Treatment.
+This book does not give full instructions for placing permanent fillings with a dental drill, but if you have been trained to use a dental drill, see pages 217 and 221 to 222 for ideas about getting equipment and resources.